Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

-The strategy for the proof of this result is as follows: When considering cyclic algebras e.g.\ in vector spaces, it is standard that a cyclic $\mathcal{O}$-algebra is an ordinary $\mathcal{O}$-algebra plus an invariant pairing \cite{gk,markl}.
+The strategy for the proof of Theorem~\ref{thmcyclas} is as follows: When considering cyclic algebras e.g.\ in vector spaces, it is standard that a cyclic $\mathcal{O}$-algebra is an ordinary $\mathcal{O}$-algebra plus an invariant pairing \cite{gk,markl}.
 The same remains true in a higher categorical context (and in particular the bicategorical context considered in the paper) with the subtle difference that the invariance of the pairing becomes \emph{structure} instead of just a \emph{property} and leads to two types of coherence conditions that we identify in the \emph{Lifting Theorem}~\ref{thmlifting} (that gives us the structure to \emph{lift} a non-cyclic algebra to a cyclic one).
 We formulate the Lifting Theorem in Corollary~\ref{remgenrel} more concretely for an operad given in terms of generators and relations.
-On this basis, Theorem~\ref{thmcyclas} can be obtained through relatively tedious algebraic manipulations and several facts on finite linear categories \cite{fss}.
+On this basis, Theorem~\ref{thmcyclas} can be obtained through relatively tedious algebraic manipulations and several facts on finite linear categories extracted from \cite{fss}.
 It is important to note that we can explicitly characterize cyclic associative algebras in \emph{any} symmetric monoidal bicategory, but prove the relation to Grothendieck-Verdier duality only for $\Fin$ or similar categories (Remark~\ref{remalttolex}).
 For example, the description of cyclic associativity through Grothendieck-Verdier duality is not possible in the bicategory $\Cat$ of categories.

 In order to treat the cyclic framed little disks operad $\framed$ in a similar way by means of the Lifting Theorem, we use the presentation of this operad through ribbon braids \cite{salvatorewahl}.
 On the operad of ribbon braids, we establish a cyclic structure (Proposition~\ref{Prop: Combinatorial model for cyclic structure}) which under the equivalence to the framed little disks operad corresponds to the cyclic structure coming from the identification of $\framed$ with the cyclic operad of genus zero surfaces (or also the cyclic structure from \cite{budney}), see Proposition~\ref{Thm: Relation ribbon braids and E2}.
-We may then prove the second main result: \begin{reptheorem}{thmcycle2}[combined with Corollary~\ref{coralgrbr}] The structure of a cyclic framed little disks algebra in $\Fin$ is equivalent to a balanced braided Grothendieck-Verdier category in $\Fin$. \end{reptheorem}
+We may then prove the second main result:

+\begin{reptheorem}{thmalgrbr} The structure of a cyclic framed little disks algebra in $\Fin$ is equivalent to a ribbon Grothendieck-Verdier category in $\Fin$. \end{reptheorem}